Rishav-12/Covid-19-Web-Scraper/README.md

 # Covid-19-Web-Scraper
-Scrape Covid-19 related data from a website
+An API that serves Covid-19 related data

-### Updates
-This is now a consumable API

 ### Requirements
 Check the [requirements.txt](https://github.com/Rishav-12/Covid-19-Web-Scraper/blob/master/requirements.txt) file

 ### Description
-* Get data from any country using the cli script or the API

-* [scraper.py](https://github.com/Rishav-12/Covid-19-Web-Scraper/blob/master/scraper.py) has a helper function that scrapes the website https://www.worldometers.info/coronavirus/ to collect information about a given country's covid data, then returns it as a dictionary

-* [notify.py](https://github.com/Rishav-12/Covid-19-Web-Scraper/blob/master/notify.py) uses the scraped data and sends a desktop notification to the user

-* [app.py](https://github.com/Rishav-12/Covid-19-Web-Scraper/blob/master/app.py) serves the scraped data in the form of an API
+Country-specific data scraped from https://www.worldometers.info/coronavirus/

 ### Usage
-* You can run scraper.py to write the data to a json file
+* Run scraper.py to write the data to a json file
-* Or run the notify.py file if you want to send desktop notification updates with the data
+* Use the API to serve the data at a URL
-* Or maybe use the API to do API stuff

 #### Running the API locally
 ```bash